Get Quick Management At Family Urgent Care For Non-life Threatening Burns And Wounds

 Drainage required (in some cases)

-Scarring occurs in deep second-degree burn
+Scarring occurs in a deep second-degree burn

 How Much Time Does It Take For A Burn To Heal?